-Do Not Load Table Do Not Load In The Same Vehicle With Division 6.1 or 2.3 (POISON or poison inhalation hazard labeled material).
+5 11 (1 1 1 1 1 1 Do Not Load Table Do Not Load In The Same Vehicle With Division 6.1 or 2.3 (POISON or poison inhalation hazard labeled material).
 Animal or human food unless the poison package is over packed in an approved way.
 Foodstuffs are anything you swallow.
 However, mouthwash, toothpaste, and skin creams are not foodstuff.
-Division 2.3 (Poisonous) gas Zone A or Division 6.1 (Poison) liquids, PGI, Zone A. Division 5.1 (Oxidizers), Class 3 (Flammable Liquids), Class 8 (Corrosive Liquids), Division 5.2 (Organic Peroxides), Division 1.1, 1.2, 1.3 (Class A or B) Explosives, Division 1.5 (Blasting Agents), Division 2.1 (Flammable Gases), Class 4 (Flammable Solids).
+Division 2.3 (Poisonous) gas Zone A or Division 6.1 (Poison) liquids, PGI, Zone A. Division 1.1, 1.2, 1.3 Explosives, Division 5.1 (Oxidizers), Class 3 (Flammable Liquids), Class 8 (Corrosive Liquids), Division 5.2 (Organic Peroxides), Division 1.1, 1.2, 1.3 Explosives, Division 1.5 (Blasting Agents), Division 2.1 (Flammable Gases), Class 4 (Flammable Solids).
 Charged storage batteries.
-Division 1.1 (Class A Explosives).
+Division 1.1.
 Class 1 (Detonating primers).
 Any other explosives unless in authorized containers or packages.
 Division 6.1 (Cyanides or cyanide mixtures).
-Acids, corrosive materials, or other acidic materials which could release hydrocyanic acid .
+Acids, corrosive materials, or other acidic materials which could release hydrocyanic acid.
 For Example: Cyanides, Inorganic, n.o.s.
 Silver Cyanide Sodium Cyanide.
-Nitric acid (Class B).
+Nitric acid (Class 8).
 Other materials unless the nitric acid is not loaded above any other material.

 Mixed loads.
 The rules require some products to be loaded separately.
 You cannot load them together in the same cargo space.
 Figure 9.9 lists some examples.
-The regulations (the Segregation and Separation Chart) name other materials you must keep apart.
+The regulations (the Segregation

+Table for Hazardous Materials) name other materials you must keep apart.

-- 1. Around which hazard classes must you never smoke? - 2.
-Which three hazard classes should not be loaded into a trailer that has a heater/air conditioner unit? - 3.
-Should the floor liner required for Division 1.1 or 1.2 materials (Explosives A) be stainless steel? - 4.
+- 1. Around which hazard classes must you never smoke? - Which three hazard classes should not be loaded into a trailer that has a heater/air conditioner unit? - 3.
+Should the floor liner required for Division 1.1 or 1.2 materials be stainless steel? - 4.
 At the shipper's dock you're given a paper for 100 cartons of battery acid.
 You already have 100 pounds of dry Silver Cyanide on board.
 What precautions do you have to take? - 5.
 Name a hazard class that uses transport indexes to determine the amount that can be loaded in a single vehicle.